bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Mostly Cloudy
+- Misty
-- 96% humidity
+- 97% humidity
 - 7 mph wind
-- 82% cloud cover
+- 85% cloud cover
 - 37 AQI 🟩
 - 0.36 inches of rain in the past 24 hours
 - 0.08 inches of rain expected in the next 48 hours